UK COVID-19 Inquiry

-The UK Covid-19 Inquiry is an independent public inquiry into the British government's handling of the COVID-19 pandemic in the United Kingdom.
-Public hearings are expected to begin in 2023.
-Boris Johnson announced the inquiry on 12 May 2021, to start in Spring 2022.
-He said the date was chosen because of a possible winter surge in infections, but that preparatory work on the terms of reference would start earlier, as would choosing a chair.
-In December 2021, Heather Hallett, Baroness Hallett was announced as the chair of the inquiry.
+The UK Covid-19 Inquiry is an ongoing, independent public inquiry into the United Kingdom's response to, and the impact of, the COVID-19 pandemic, and to learn lessons for the future.
+Public hearings began in June 2023.
+Boris Johnson announced the inquiry in May 2021, to start in Spring 2022.
+In December 2021, Heather Hallett was announced as the chair of the inquiry.

 The draft terms of the inquiry include the UK's preparedness for the pandemic, the use of lockdowns and other non-pharmaceutical interventions, pandemic management in hospitals and care homes, equipment procurement, and the financial support made available.
-It will cover the period up to and including the Inquiry being established on 28 June 2022, and England, Wales, Scotland and Northern Ireland.
+It covers the period up to and including the Inquiry being established on 28 June 2022, and England, Wales, Scotland and Northern Ireland.
+There is also a separate Scottish COVID-19 Inquiry.